hartk1213/MISC/PCBs/Afterburner_Toolhead_PCB/README.md

 # Afterburner Toolhead Board #

-### NOTE: THERE ARE A FEW DIFFERENT VERSIONS OF THIS BOARD GOING AROUND MAKE SURE YOU FIND THE CORRECT WIRING DIAGRAM FOR YOUR VERSION, IF YOU DONT KNOW WHAT VERSION YOU CURRENTLY HAVE FEEL FREE TO ASK ME ON DISCORD

 ### 4.0 IS NOT COMPATIBLE WITH SPIDER/OCTOPUS IF YOU USE DIFFERENT FAN VOLTAGES.
 IF YOU WANT TO USE A DIFFERENT VOLTAGE FAN, THE ERCF IS THE BOARD YOU WOULD WANT TO USE.

 ## NEWEST VERSION 4.0